fruit-bat/pico-zxspectrum/README.md

 * Added support for USB mouse to act as joystick, with settings in the menu.
 Thanks to [@javavi](https://github.com/javavi)
 * Fixed an issue at with SD card access on startup; startup should be quicker and more reliable.
 Thanks to [@LiCaNtRoPo-PCB](https://github.com/LiCaNtRoPo-PCB)

-08/07/24

-* Added support for Kempston Mouse thanks to [@javavi](https://github.com/javavi)

-23/06/24

-* Improvements for Kempston Joystick emulation thanks to [@javavi](https://github.com/javavi)

-27/05/24

-* Handle longer HID descriptors for USB joysticks

-13/05/24

-* CAPS-4 for page down and CAPS-9 for page up on rubber keyboard.
-* Simple first letter matching on Snapshot and Tape selectors.

-11/05/24

-* Broader joystick/gamepad support (thanks to DPRCZ)

 [more...](docs/updates.md)